Scott Cousins: Los Angeles Angels of Anaheim (2013)

-On October 17, 2012, Cousins was claimed on waivers by the Toronto Blue Jays after being designated for assignment by the Marlins.
-On November 1, Cousins was designated for assignment by the Blue Jays and was claimed off waivers by the Seattle Mariners five days later.
-On November 20, the Mariners designated him for assignment.
+On October 17, 2012, Cousins was claimed on waivers by the Toronto Blue Jays.
+On November 1, Cousins was designated for assignment by the Toronto following the acquisition of Scott Maine.
+He was claimed off waivers again on November 6, this time by the Seattle Mariners.
+On November 20, the Mariners designated him for assignment after multiple prospects were added to the 40-man roster.

 The Los Angeles Angels of Anaheim claimed Cousins on November 30, 2012.
-He was designated for assignment on May 18, 2013.
-He was later re-signed and sent to Salt Lake.
-With two teams that minor league season, Cousins hit .242, with 3 doubles, 5 triples, 1 home run, and 19 RBI to go along with 6 stolen bases.
+He made seven appearances for the Angels in 2013, going 0-for-4 with one walk.
+Cousins was designated for assignment following the acquisition of Chris Nelson on May 18, 2013.
+He cleared waivers and was sent outright to the Triple-A Salt Lake Bees on May 21.
+In 54 appearances for the Bees and the rookie-level Arizona League Angels, Cousins hit .235, with three doubles, five triples, one home run, and 19 RBI to go along with six stolen bases.

 Texas Rangers

 Cousins signed a minor league contract with the Boston Red Sox on January 24, 2014.
 He was released by the Red Sox organization on March 29.
-On April 16, 2014, Cousins signed a minor league contract with the Texas Rangers.
+On April 16, Cousins signed a minor league contract with the Texas Rangers.
+With the Texas, he attempted to convert into a pitcher, but did not pitch in any games during the entirety of the season.
+Cousins was released by the Rangers organization on March 17, 2015.